-Of course you know it’s crucial to slather on the SPF.
-And weirdly, even though the head is a major focal point for the sun, we rarely think to protect our scalps.
-Which happens to be why after a day at the beach your scalp is likely to feel a little itchy or look a little red.
+Weirdly, even though the head is a major focal point for the sun, we rarely think to protect our scalps—which is why after a day at the beach your scalp is likely to feel a little itchy or look a little red.
+Especially as we age, our hair gets thinner and more scalp is exposed, says the Skin Cancer Foundation.
+That’s why there are more skin cancers of the scalp as people get older.
 Prevent sunburn on your scalp by applying a spray sunscreen every two or so hours.
+If you don’t want sunscreen in your hair, cover up in the sun with a wide-brimmed hat.
 These are the places you’re ignoring when you check yourself for skin cancer.

+About 7 percent of head and neck melanomas are found on the ears, according to the Skin Cancer Foundation.
 “I tell my patients that if I could only ask them to cover two areas of their skin with sunscreen, I would ask them to make sure to cover their ears and lips,” says Joyce Imahiyerobo-Ip, MD, director of cosmetic dermatology at South Shore Medical Center in Norwell, Massachusetts.
 “That’s because these are actually two very high-risk areas to have skin cancer.”
 Slather on the lotion, but use hats to your advantage, too.
 “Baseball caps are not enough to protect your ears,” she says.
 “I recommend that patients use wide-brimmed hats.”

-You might know how to manage dry lips, but are you always careful to protect them from the sun?
-Your luscious lips are second on Dr. Ip’s most crucial sunscreen spot for because they’re catching the sun’s full rays, 24/7, 365 days a year.
+You might know how to manage dry, chapped lips, but are you always careful to protect them from the sun?
+Your lips are second on Dr. Ip’s most crucial sunscreen spot for because they’re catching the sun’s full rays, 24/7, 365 days a year.
 “I recommend that patients use lip balms with SPF 30 or above on the lips and that sunscreen be reapplied every two hours during consistent sun exposure,” she says.
-Make sure you know these skin cancer symptoms you should check for right now.

 Even if you’re planning on wearing sunglasses all day, the skin on the eyes is some of the thinnest and most delicate on the entire body, offering the sun’s rays an easy way in.
 Thus, it’s crucial to apply sunscreen here just as you would on the rest of the face.

 Think your feet and toes are safe from the sun because they’re in the water or buried beneath the sand?
 Hardly.
 They’re just as prone to burns as the rest of the body—and those flip-flops aren’t offering much protection.

-They say the skin on your hands is the one of the most revealing signs of aging, so give them a little extra TLC when it comes to sun care.
+They say the skin on your hands is one of the most revealing signs of aging, so give them a little extra TLC when it comes to sun care.
 Considering they’re always on display, it’s worth spending extra to protect them.
-“What I like about HydroPeptide’s new Solar Defense Non-Tinted and Solar Defense Body is that they contain antioxidants such as green tea and resveratrol, which are potent antioxidants that help prevent skin aging and protect against skin cancer,” Dr. Ip says.
+“What I like about HydroPeptide’s Solar Defense Non-Tinted and Solar Defense Body is that they contain antioxidants such as green tea and resveratrol, which are potent antioxidants that help prevent skin aging and protect against skin cancer,” Dr. Ip says.
 “Furthermore, these antioxidants also help fight the effects of pollution and are heavy hitters at addressing multiple anti-aging and cancer concerns.”